mitnk/cicada/docs/install.md

 ### install from code repository

-If you've checked out the cicada repository, you can do this:
+If you have checked out the cicada repository, you can do this:

 ```
 $ make install